 How to use Bollinger Bands for day trading?

-- Trend identification: If the price of an asset is trading within the bands, it may indicate a sideways or range-bound market.
-If the price trends outside the bands, it may indicate an uptrend or downtrend.
+Trend identification: If the price of an asset is trading within the bands, it may indicate a sideways or range-bound market.
+If the price trends are outside the bands, it may indicate an uptrend or downtrend.

-- Breakout trades: If the price of an asset breaks through the upper or lower band, it may signal a continuation of the trend and a potential for a breakout trade.
+Breakout trades: If the price of an asset breaks through the upper or lower band, it may signal a continuation of the trend and a potential for a breakout trade.

 It’s important to note that Bollinger Bands should not be used in isolation and should be combined with other technical indicators and analysis techniques to make informed trading decisions.
 Traders should also consider market fundamentals and news events that may impact the asset’s price.